Popular panic attack solutions are mostly futile. Get details on two lesser-known techniques that stop panic attacks effectively anytime, anywhere.

 Health Conditions That Contribute to Panic

-Panic attacks can sometimes be caused by underlying medical conditions.
+Panic attacks can sometimes be caused, in part, by underlying medical conditions.

 Low blood sugar or an overactive thyroid can exacerbate anxiety and increase the tendency to panic.

-So can the use of recreational stimulants — and this includes caffeine!
-(4)
+So can the use of recreational stimulants, including seemingly innocuous caffeine.

-On the other side of that coin, withdrawal from substances, including prescription drugs, can trigger panic.
+Withdrawal from certain substances, including prescription drugs, recreational drugs, and caffeine, can trigger panic.

-If you suspect any of these conditions are contributing to your panic, talk to your doctor.
+If you suspect that any of these conditions are contributing to your panic, talk to your doctor.

 How to Know If You’re Having a Panic Attack